Simple Exercises to Improve Your Golf Game

 The Importance of Stretching to Improve Your Golf Game

 The amount of flexibility or mobility in your body, the better off you are going to be when it comes to the game of golf.
-Lack of motion or mobility is going to restrict your swing's capabilities.
-You have to work on flexibility and mobility as you get older.
+Lack of mobility is going to restrict your swing's capabilities, which is something to keep in mind as you age.
 If playing golf well into retirement is something you look forward to, having a regular stretching routine should be a top priority for your golf exercise regimen.

 Stretches for Better Hip Mobility

 Most golfers don't realize that a "tight back," limiting rotation, is due to a lack of hip mobility or a tight hip flexor.
-Especially if you plan on spending hours practicing your putting, hip mobility can be improved over time and loosening up those pesky hip flexors.'
+Especially if you plan on spending hours practicing your putting, hip mobility can be improved over time and loosen up those pesky hip flexors.

 If your hip flexor is unusually tight, you may need to use manual therapy like massage to loosen it up before you can start stretching.
 If a hip flexor is too tight, the amount of stretching you do won't make a difference.
-With manual therapy, you will see positive changes in your hip mobility.
+Then when you’re ready to try some stretches, consider the ideas below to help you see positive changes in your hip mobility.

 Static vs. Dynamic Exercise for Golf